Bringing the Bible to Life! - Bible Portraits

 4. Cultural Significance: The Beast from the Sea underscores the recurring theme of spiritual warfare, where the faithful are called to discern truth amidst deception.
 This image serves as a powerful

-About This First Beast
+About The First Beast

-Matthew Henry (1662–1714):
+Matthew Henry (1662–1714)

 Portrait of the Second Beast of Revelation